2024 Solar Incentives Guide for Bound Brook, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
-An incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a certain percentage of the cost of your solar system.
+When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
+A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a specified percentage of the cost of your solar system.

 State & Local Solar Incentives